 Special Interest Groups - Herbal and Traditional medicines Group

-The ISoP Special Interest Group on Herbal and Traditional Medicines: finding solutions and moving issues forward
+The ISoP Special Interest Group on Herbal and Traditional Medicines (H&TM SIG)

--To raise awareness of issues in herbal and traditional medicines’ safety and pharmacovigilance among relevant organisations, including those representing patient groups, healthcare providers, medicines information providers, media and others;
+-To raise awareness of issues in herbal and traditional medicines’ safety and pharmacovigilance among relevant organizations;

-The group aims to share interesting news items, research findings, regulatory actions and other information on herbal-medicines issues that have been identified worldwide.
-The purpose of this activity is to share information, stimulate debate, and possibly lead to the development of new projects.
+-To share interesting news items, research findings, regulatory actions and other information on herbal-medicines issues that have been identified worldwide;

 Membership of the ISoP Herbal and Traditional Medicines SIG

 It isn’t necessary to have particular expertise or experience in herbal and traditional medicines to join, just a healthy interest in and enthusiasm for the topic.
-That said, we welcome members with expertise in the chemistry, clinical pharmacology, manufacture, regulation, and practice of herbal medicine, including in relation to the many different traditional medicine systems, such as Ayurvedic medicine, traditional Chinese medicine and others.
+That said, we welcome members with expertise in the chemistry, clinical pharmacology, manufacture, regulation, and practice of herbal medicine, including in relation to the many different traditional medicine systems, such as Ayurvedic Medicine, Traditional Chinese Medicine African Traditional Medicine and others.
 We also welcome members who have expertise in other areas of pharmacovigilance, including specific methods, or therapeutic areas, and who are interested in exploring their interface with herbal medicines.

-If you would like to join the ISoP Herbal and Traditional Medicines Group please contact Associate Professor Jo Barnes by e-mail at: firstname.lastname@example.org
+If you would like to join the ISoP Herbal and Traditional Medicines Group, please contact the Herbal and Traditional Medicines SIG chair, Professor Souad Skalli, by email at: firstname.lastname@example.org